saleor/saleor-docs/docs/dashboard/orders.md

 This is a function for store administrators to add orders, usually in cases where customer orders need to be re-sent but have already been fulfilled in the system.
 For example, if the customer was send damaged goods or is being sent a complimentary product due to customer service issues.
 It can also be used to create dummy and test orders, as well as to deal with stock issues.

 1. Click [[Create&nbsp;Order]] on the main orders page or the draft orders section

 2. Click [[Add&nbsp;Products]] in the Order Details card

 3. Select products from the drop-down menu or by typing the product name in the search field.
 Assign using the check boxes

 4. Choose the customer name.
-Other customer information fields will then auto-complete.
+Other fields for customer information will then auto-complete.
 Make any required changes or input information for a new customer

 5. Choose the best shipping offer from the drop-down list of available couriers

 Once you set up the order and finalize it using the button in the footer, it becomes a normal order and replacement goods can be sent to the customer.